wpquads/quick-adsense-reloaded/readme.txt

 = {{ version }} =
+* New: Add filter to add 3 more paragraph options with WP QUADS PRO
+* New: Support link to troubleshooting guide if AdSense ads are not shown
+* New: Add floating Save Settings button
+* New: Grey out unused ad spots in general settings
+* New: Tested up to Wordpress 4.7.1

+* Fix: Check if WP QUADS PRO is installed was very slow
 * Fix: AdSense option Hide on device X condition not working width shortcode [quads]
 * Fix: Rewrite admin html and css for a more robust structure to prevent to be overwritten by other plugin devs who think its cool to load their css stuff all over the admin area
 * Fix: Allow the use of the same ad on several different positions

-* Tweak: remove deprecated code and move relevant functons to api.php
+* Tweak: Remove deprecated code and move relevant functons to api.php